Shawkins-07/sharonhawkins.github.io/shell-scripting-guidelines.md

 ## Overview

-Developed a team wiki that provides guidance for creating maintainable, secure, and reliable shell scripts.
+Developed a shell scripting standards wiki that provided developers and system administrators with a centralized source of guidance for creating secure, maintainable, and reliable scripts.
+The initiative established consistent development expectations, improved documentation practices, and supported long-term maintainability across operational and automation workflows.

+## Business Need

+Technology teams relied on shell scripts to support operational processes and automation initiatives, yet development practices varied across contributors.
+A centralized standards resource was needed to establish consistent expectations for script structure, documentation, error handling, maintainability, and operational reliability.

 ## Audience